Applications for the Summer 2020 cohort are open. The application deadline is November 1, 2019.

 - Completion of an bachelor's degree from a regionally accredited college or university.
 A minimum overall GPA of 3.0 on a 4.0 scale and a minimum prerequisite GPA of 3.0 on a 4.0 scale is required for consideration to the UC MOT program.

 - Completion of prerequisite coursework (listed below).
 A grade of C or better is necessary for each prerequisite course.
+Students will be required to complete the MOT Prerequisite Worksheet for the graduate school application.

 - Minimum of 40 hours of occupational therapy observation (not required for occupational therapy assistants with current state licensure).
 Must be completed in two settings for a minimum of 20 hours per setting.
 Please use the Clinical Observation Evaluation Criteria (PDF) document for your observation hours.